wanttobeamaster/dify-docs/en/getting-started/dify-for-education.md

 4. Complete the payment to finalize subscription.

-5. Once subscribed, your subscription status will update to `Pro(Edu)`.
+5. Once subscribed, your subscription status will be updated to `Pro(Edu)`.

 ## How to Update My Educational Information

 ### Update Email

-Changing email address can only be processed manually.
-Please email <support@dify.ai> for assistance.
+Email <support@dify.ai> to change your email address.

 ### Update School Information